Wed, Feb 20

 Further discussion revealed that the main problem is QtWebengine, which is a requirement of KMail and basically a fully fledged web browser with millions of lines of code.
 QtWebengine is only supported for MSVC on Windows and a MinGW port is not feasible, so just compiling KMail with MinGW all the way through like I did in the past is no longer an option. :-(

 I give this high priority.
-This blocks for over years that the KDE-Windows initiative provides a way to install the very good crypto MUA KMail on windows.
-They rely on MSVC.
+This blocks for years that the KDE-Windows initiative provides a way to install the very good crypto MUA KMail on windows.
+They rely on MSVC (you can say that this is bad, but it is a fact of life).
 As a former member of that community I am a bit ashamed that I made it harder / impossible for them to build KMail with MSVC because I've moved it to GPGME proper.